stratosphereips/stratocyberlab/challenges/what-is-the-date/README.md

 ### Task

-There is an awesome free service returning you current date running at 172.20.0.30.
-Fortunately, an author did its best to secure the app.
+There is an awesome free service returning you the current date running at 172.20.0.30.
+Fortunately, the developer did their best to secure the app.
 Was it enough?

 ## How to solve
 <details>